The Balanced Advisor

 Is balance always the right approach?

 Balance is a strength in many situations but can become a limitation when strong positions are needed.
 Sometimes the "balanced" view is actually avoiding the difficult truth.
-A personal 360 helps reveal whether your balance is perceived as wisdom or as inability to commit.
+Pattern is useful here because it lets you compare the balanced self-image with the signals and interpretations that keep repeating.